Connecting the 6502

 The first thing that I want to do is to connect the pins of the 6502 that I will not be using.
 Often there are pins on ICs that you will not use.
 With unused pins that are inputs, you should not leave them unconnected – this is because they can ‘float’, causing undesirable results.

-There are 5 input pins that I will not be using.
+There are 5 input pins that I will not be using at the moment.
 Rather than connect them directly to +5V, I will connect them via a 3.3K resistor: BE, SO, RDY, IRQ and NMI.
-Later on, I plan on using IRQ and NMI.
+Later on, I plan on using IRQ, BE and RDY.

 BE is the bus enable pin and is used to control the buses externally.
 This pin only exists on WDC’s 65C02 and isn’t found on any other manufacturers iterations.